-And not that there’s anything wrong with that [insert brushing-away-the-guilt Jerry Seinfeld voice here] because they actually were the best baked goodie I’ve made in a while…heck, they’re dipped in cinnamon sugar when they are still warm from the oven, but I digress.
+And not that there’s anything wrong with that [insert the brushing-away-the-guilt Jerry Seinfeld voice here] because they actually were the best baked goodie I’ve made in a while…heck, they’re dipped in cinnamon sugar when they are still warm from the oven, but I digress.
 The pumpkin flavor here isn’t overwhelming or cloying like it can be in some recipes and served with some hot coffee, they are pretty much the best October breakfast or afternoon snack ever.

 Cinnamon Sugar Pumpkin Muffins

 The recipe calls for pumpkin pie spice or a mixture of cinnamon, nutmeg, and ground ginger.
 Shockingly, I ran out of pumpkin pie spice and haven’t had time to whip up a new batch yet so I used the latter.
 I have no complaints at all about how they turned out so don’t feel like you need pumpkin pie spice for this recipe.
-However, should you feel inclined to make your own, the link to the version I make is below.
+However, should you feel inclined to make your own, the link to the recipe I make is below.

-- 1/2 cup vegetable or canola oil
+½ cup vegetable or canola oil

-- 3 large eggs
+3 large eggs

-- 1 1/2 cups granulated sugar
+1 ½ cups granulated sugar

-- 1 1/2 cups canned pumpkin purée – not pie filling
+1 ½ cups canned pumpkin purée – not pie filling

-- 1/2 to 1 tsp salt (see note above)
+½ to 1 tsp salt (see note above)

-- 1 1/2 tsp baking powder (see note above)
+1 ½ tsp baking powder (see note above)

-- 8 oz (1 3/4 cup + 2 tbsp) all-purpose flour or 2 cups self-rising flour (I used self-rising)
+8 oz (1 ¾ cup + 2 tbsp) all-purpose flour or 2 cups self-rising flour (I used self-rising)

 For the cinnamon-sugar topping:

-- 1/4 cup granulated sugar
+¼ cup granulated sugar

 1 tbsp ground cinnamon

-In the bowl of a stand mixer fitted with the paddle attachment, beat the oil, eggs, sugar, pumpkin, salt, and baking powder (see note above if you use self-rising flour) on medium speed until the mixture is smooth, about 1 1/2 minutes.
+In the bowl of a stand mixer fitted with the paddle attachment, beat the oil, eggs, sugar, pumpkin, salt, and baking powder (see note above if you use self-rising flour) on medium speed until the mixture is smooth, about 1 ½ minutes.
 On low speed, stir in the pumpkin pie spice or the cinnamon, nutmeg, and ginger, as well as the flour until they are completely incorporated – do not overmix.
 Fill the wells of the muffin tin ¾ full.

-- While the muffins bake, stir together the sugar and cinnamon in a small bowl until well mixed; set aside.
+While the muffins bake, stir together the sugar and cinnamon in a small bowl until well mixed; set aside.

-- Dip the tops of the warm muffins in the cinnamon-sugar topping.
+Dip the tops of the warm muffins in the cinnamon-sugar topping.
 Keep the unused topping in a sealed container if you need it again – keep reading.
 Serve warm or at room temperature.
 The muffins will keep in an airtight container at room temperature for 2 to 3 days.
 They may need another dip through the topping before serving if it looks like the muffins absorb the topping.
 This, of course, isn’t a bad thing.